Luxury 3-bedroom self-catering cottage on Corsewall Estate (Sleeps 6, 4 or 2)

 Outdoor Activities for Children

 We’ve got lots to keep children busy outdoors on the estate.
 The woods immediately beside the lawns close to Garden Cottage and Stables Cottages are a dedicated children’s fun zone.
-New for this year is a 60 foot zip wire, which has been well tested by children (and some adults) alike!
+There’s a 60-foot zip wire, which has been well tested by children (and some adults) alike!
 Next door, there’s also a climbing frame, which comes complete with a climbing wall, lookout house with binoculars to spot pirates/baddies, a very whizzy slide, three swings, including one for toddlers and a terrific back to back glider.
-Additionally, kids can bounce to their heart’s content on the 14 foot trampoline on the edge of the lawns.
-There’s a camp fire area in the woods – perfect for toasting marshmallows.
+Additionally, kids can bounce to their heart’s content on the 14-foot trampoline on the edge of the lawns.
+There’s a campfire area in the woods – perfect for toasting marshmallows.
 We have a two man tent which guests can pitch in the woods so children can have an outside night adventure and get closer to the great outdoors.
 Finally, for smaller children, we have wendy house with a toy cooker and lots of picnic/cooking paraphernalia and a pretty veranda.

-The cottage is equipped with a flat screen television, Freeview Box, DVD player, an iPod radio/docking station, WiFi, a selection of board games, books and classic films.
+The cottage is equipped with a flat screen television, Freeview Box, DVD player, a Roberts digital radio and a Bluetooth speaker, WiFi, a selection of board games, books and classic films.
 The beds come with super thick, feather-filled duvets, all bed linen and large fluffy towels.
 It also has a dishwasher, washing machine, fridge-freezer, hob and electric double oven.
-We provide a welcome pack for guests on arrival including a jar of our incredibly edible, home-made Corsewall cookies, milk, bread, jam, butter, tea, coffee and fresh flowers from the garden (when in season).
+We provide a welcome pack for guests on arrival including a jar of our incredibly edible, home-made Corsewall brownies, milk, bread, jam, butter, tea, coffee and fresh flowers from the garden (when in season).
 You’ll find the cottage well equipped with the general basics too from washing up liquid, bin bags to washing powder and loo roll.
 Garden Cottage has its own private garden area including garden furniture and a barbecue.
 A cot and high chair are available on request.